kfiron/kfiron.github.io/about.md

 permalink: /about/
 ---

-Currently the backeng engineering managet @ Wix.com.
+Currently the backeng engineering manager @ Wix.com.
 Sometimes I love Scala and the type system, sometimes i love Node.js hacking.
 I am not into front-end development, but i am enthusiastic about isomorphic code and server side rendereing using Node.js.